An Odd Estimator for Shapley Values: Prior Work on Regression Formulations

-Exactly solving the regression requires evaluating $f$ on exponentially many coalitions, KernelSHAP and LeverageSHAP solve an approximate regression problem on only $m$ sampled coalitions.
-Because of Theorem \ref{thm:linearregression}, both estimators are \textit{consistent} i.e., they exactly return the Shapley values as the budget $m$ approaches the total number of coalitions $2^d$.
+Because exactly solving the regression requires evaluating $f$ on exponentially many coalitions, KernelSHAP and LeverageSHAP solve an approximate regression problem on $m$ sampled coalitions.
+Because of Theorem \ref{thm:linearregression}, both estimators are \textit{consistent}, i.e., they return the Shapley values as the budget $m$ approaches the total number of coalitions $2^d$.

 Instead of fitting a \textit{linear} approximation, recent Shapley value estimators use richer function classes to more accurately approximate the value function.
 FourierSHAP \cite{gorji2025shap} uses a sparse Fourier representation, while ProxySPEX \cite{butler.2025} and RegressionMSR \cite{witter2025regressionadjusted} use GBTs.
 PolySHAP \cite{fumagalli2026polyshap} fits a \textit{polynomial} regression problem: like the linear regression problem, solving the weighted regression problem with higher-order basis functions also recovers the Shapley values.
 This has a straightforward geometric interpretation: Shapley values are a \emph{projection} of the value function $f$ onto an affine subspace (the space of linear function satisfying the efficiency constraint), and the weighted polynomial regression is a projection onto a larger subspace.
-Since intermediate projections onto the larger subspace do not change the output, we have Theorem \ref{thm:polynomialregression}. \begin{theorem}[Polynomial Regression \cite{fumagalli2026polyshap}] Consider any collection of coalitions $\mathcal{T} \supset \mathcal{T}_{\leq 1}$.
+Since intermediate projections onto the larger subspace do not change the output, we have Theorem \ref{thm:polynomialregression}. \begin{theorem}[Polynomial Regression \cite{fumagalli2026polyshap}] Consider any collection of coalitions $\mathcal{T} \supseteq \mathcal{T}_{\leq 1}$.
 Let $\hat{f} \in \mathcal{F}_M(f, \mathcal{T})$ be the best approximation to $f$ i.e.,